Queen Elizabeth II: Will there be a bank holiday to mourn the monarch’s death?

 Her Majesty passed away on 8 September aged 96

-Queen Elizabeth II has passed away, marking the end of her 70-year reign.
+Queen Elizabeth II has passed away, marking the end of her seven-decade reign.

-She died at Balmoral Castle on Thursday 8 September 2022 after reigning for 70 years.
+She died at Balmoral Castle on Thursday 8 September 2022 after 70 years on the throne.

 Buckingham Palace said in a statement: “The Queen died peacefully at Balmoral this afternoon.
 The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow.’’

-Her Majesty celebrated her 70th year on the throne in 2022, which meant the public was given an extra bank holiday to celebrate in May.
+Her Majesty celebrated her platinum jubilee in 2022, which meant the public was given an extra bank holiday to celebrate in May.

 But will there also be a public holiday now the Queen has died?